ycarowr/UnityNetworkingAPI/README.md

 <img width="350" height="180" src="/UnityNetworkingAPI/Images/DemoServerApp.GIF"><img width="350" height="180" src="/UnityNetworkingAPI/Images/DemoClientApp.GIF">

-In a summary, once configurated, which is to fill a scriptable object with data, there are base classes for the each application, client and server.
-It's just to inherit from these respective classes and you are good to go.

-The steps are described below.

 ### Creating the Server Application

-The easiest way to do it is described below:
+The easiest way to create a server app is described below:

 1. Download the Server UnityPackage and import it into your game server. [here](/UnityNetworkingAPI/UnityGameServer).
 2. Create a new script and open it.